How It All Started

 Suffocated by work-related stress and long hours away from home as a financial analyst, the mother of four jumped the corporate ship to spend more time with her family and to pursue a lifelong passion of holistic skincare.
 Since launching the line in May 2015, Springs has been stocking the shelves of local Midtown, West Midtown and Downtown salons with organic skincare and bath products.
 Her products will soon find their way to Whole Foods in Old Fourth Ward as well.

-The So Refreshed line currently includes an eyelash serum, clay and mud masks, a lip scrub, a dark spot remover, bronzers and body scrubs, to name a few.
+The So Refreshed line currently includes facial cleansers, toners, a serum, clay and mud masks, a dark spot remover, bronzers and body scrubs, to name a few.
 Springs also designed a line of all-natural healing acne products inspired by her teenage daughter’s experience suffering from severe acne and eczema.
 Harsh chemicals and soaps designed to dry out the complexion unnaturally seemed to make both conditions worse.
 “We were unable to find a cure through prescription medication or chemical treatments, so I created my own,” Springs says.
 The So Refreshed Acne Facial Wash, which retails for $25, combines raw African black soap and organic tea tree oil to cleanse, as well as organic coconut oil, aloe vera juice and organic sage oil to moisturize.

-The FDA-approved Hydrating Aloe Vera Facial Toner ($20), which is So Refreshed’s best-selling item and comes in rose, lemongrass, lavender and tea tree, will be available at Whole Foods on Ponce de Leon this fall.
+The FDA-approved Hydrating Aloe Vera Facial Toner, which is So Refreshed’s best-selling item which comes in rose, lemongrass, lavender and tea tree, will be available at Whole Foods on Ponce de Leon this fall.
 Locals can currently purchase an assortment of products at Universal Salon Suites in West Midtown and at Swet 209 at Sweet Auburn Market.
 Guys looking for a grooming fix can stop by Klipz ATL barbershop Downtown to pick up So Refreshed moisturizers and beard oils.
-Due to the pure and preservative-free nature of So Refreshed products, lip scrubs and bath bombs are available online only and made the day they are shipped to ensure that ingredients stay fresh.
+Due to the pure and preservative-free nature of So Refreshed products, scrubs and toners are available online only and made the day they are shipped to ensure that ingredients stay fresh.

 For her corporate cohorts who are also considering ditching their gigs for something more fulfilling, Springs has three pieces of advice: Don’t rush, choose something that is a passion and, despite what anyone says about your ideas, make sure you have the courage and self-assuredness to stick to it.